-Where IFAs take instructions, they will need to have attended one of our training courses which we hold throughout England, Wales and Northern Ireland.
-We also hold regular, free training sessions for all of our IFAs at our Head Office, which are always well attended and there has been plenty of positive feedback.
+Where IFAs take instructions, they will need to have attended one of our training courses which we hold at our Head Office.

-The initial course is one day in length and followed up with several screenshare Zoom meetings to familiarise you with our systems, and to build on the initial knowledge gained.
-We then have a follow-up seminar two months after the original training session, when hopefully you will have begun to see your first clients and have begun to accrue a range of queries that we’re more than happy to assist you with.
+The initial training is one day in length and followed up with screenshare Zoom meetings to familiarise you with our systems, and to build on the initial knowledge gained.
+We then have a follow-up seminar a few months after the original training session, when hopefully you will have begun to see your first clients and have begun to accrue a range of queries that we’re more than happy to assist you with.

 The courses cover all aspects of estate planning through testamentary instruction and also develops a profound understanding of how to use Wills to increase Financial Services sales.
 We also make sure that we give one-on-one advice on a case-by-case basis, which ensures that clients receive the very best service, whilst also adding to your own knowledge and experience.

 We charge competitive legal fees for our work and expect you to charge appropriately for your own time/advice, which makes providing Estate Planning advice not only a service that is in your clients’ very best interests but also a very lucrative one for you.

 Where IFAs prefer to refer clients to us, we assign a dedicated Goodwills Legal Services Estate Planning Practitioner to work with the practice.
 Where this model is utilised, we will pay a referral fee from the work undertaken back out to you directly.
 Of course, any information which could lead to financial services sales will be passed back to the IFA practice by the consultant.

 State of the Art Software